Statutory maternity leave—Mutterschutz

 Students who are working part-time in addition to studying are also subject to the Protection of Working Mothers Act (Mutterschutzgesetz).
 Statutory maternity leave must be granted irrespective of the type and scope of work, the employment contract, citizenship, or familial status.
 Part-timers and student assistants also have a right to statutory maternity leave.
-If your employer refuses to grant you the statutory maternity leave period, we recommend that you contact the personnel or staff council in your company, or seek legal advice from the AStA.
+If your employer refuses to grant you the statutory maternity leave period, we recommend that you contact the personnel or staff council in your company, or seek legal advice from the AStA (in German only).

 During the period of statutory maternity leave following the birth (i.e., 8 or 12 weeks for premature births), expectant mothers are subject to absolute employment prohibition.
 This is not the case during the six weeks prior to the birth.
 Mothers-to-be who expressly wish to work during this time may do so.

 Expectant mothers may be required to carry out tasks in the course of their studies or in a student job that the law expressly forbids them from doing.
-For further information and precise legislation in this matter, please consult the Leitfaden zum Mutterschutzgesetz des Bundesministeriums für Familie, Senioren, Frauen und Jugend (Guidelines on the Protection of Working Mothers Act, PDF, in German only).
+For further information and precise legislation in this matter, please consult the Leitfaden zum Mutterschutzgesetz des Bundesministeriums für Familie, Senioren, Frauen und Jugend (Guidelines on the Protection of Working Mothers Act, in German only).

 Mothers-to-be can at any time during pregnancy be prohibited from employment on the basis of a medical assessment.
 This prohibition may, in certain circumstances, only apply to certain tasks previously carried out by the expectant mother.

 Financial support during statutory maternity leave